This website uses cookies to ensure you get the best experience on our website More info

 Note: since Brexit, the United Kingdom is no longer part of the EEA.
 Buying a new main home in the UK will not have the exemption of capital gains tax on your main residence you sold in Portugal.

-To be totally exempt from paying capital gains tax on selling your main home, it is also important that you re-invest the total proceeds of the sale of your main home (this includes real estate fees, legal and other incidental costs).
+To be totally exempt from paying capital gains tax on selling your main home, it is also important that you re-invest the total proceeds of the sale of your main home (this includes real estate fees, notary and registration fees and other incidental costs).

 If you decide to sell your main home, and buy a smaller/cheaper home than the one you are selling, you can choose to invest the unused balance in a life assurance policy and benefit from the exemption or to pay capital gains on the value that has not been re-invested and have the remaining on your bank account.